robbiemu/original_gangster/README.md

 * Use `make go-run` to run the Go CLI
 * Use `agent --help` to test the Python agent independently
 * NDJSON is used between Go and Python for structured IPC

+### Future features:

+- working :D
+- move all templates into toml files that are exported to the ~/.local/share/og/ directory so the user can configure them.
+- adjust --verbose to afford granular control of output

 ## License